hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	- The `trunk_interface` must be the VLAN trunk portgroup, as described in the [prerequisites](#prereqs).
 	- The `data_interface` must be the second portgroup, as described in the [prerequisites](#prereqs).

 	d.
-Specify the name for cloning the appliance.
+Specify the name for cloning the OVSvApp.

 		[template]
 		template_name=overcloud-esx-ovsvapp

 	e.
-Specify a name, the number of CPUs, and the amount of RAM  for the deployed OVSvApp appliance.
+Specify a name, the number of CPUs, and the amount of RAM  for the deployed OVSvApp.

     **Note**: During deployment, the `ovs_vm_name` setting is appended with each VM host name and IP address to appear as `<ovs_vm_name>_<IP>`